daos-stack/daos/docs/admin/deployment.md

 - `--use-tmpfs-scm` will produce a config specifying RAM-disk (tmpfs) devices in the first (SCM) storage tier.
 The RAM-disk sizes will be calculated based on the host's total memory (as reported by `/proc/meminfo`).
-An MD-on-SSD config will be generated if this flag is set.

-- `--control-metadata-path` specifies a persistent location to store control-plane metadata when MD-on-SSD mode is enabled.
-This allows for configurations to survive 'daos_server' restarts.
+- `--control-metadata-path` specifies a persistent location to store control-plane metadata which allows MD-on-SSD DAOS deployments to survive without data loss over 'daos_server' restarts.
+If this option is set then a MD-on-SSD config will be generated.

 - `--fabric-ports` enables custom port numbers to be assigned to each engine's fabric settings.
 Comma separated list must contain enough numbers to cover all engines generated in config.